b333vv/metricstree/README.md

 The plugin can be installed from the JetBrains plugin repository within your IDE with Preferences | Plugins | Market Place and searching for MetricsTree.
 # Compatibility
-The plugin tested for compatibility with IntelliJ IDEA version 2019.3+ (since build #IC-193.5233.102).
+The plugin tested for compatibility with IntelliJ IDEA version 2019.3+.
 # Development
 The plugin is written in Java using IntelliJ's plugin framework.
 The code is hosted on GitHub and has a Travis-CI integration for automatic testing.